zacharycohn/acqstack-journeymap/_pages/internal-clients/infrastructure-review.md

 1. In the case of a full and open competition where you're unsure at this phase who will even bid, let alone win, Infrastructure review cannot feasible happen here.
 2. It must happen immediately after award, and be sure to include language that awards the contract to the winner pending successful GSA IT review.

+### How long does this process usually take?
+Potentially months, but you can proceed once the preliminary review is done, which should take less than a week.

 ### Who is involved in this stage?